22f3001825/Mad1_quiz_master_application_project/README.md

 ---

-**Developed by Ali Jawad as part of the Modern Application Development course at IIT Madras.**
+**Developed by Ali Jawad as part of the Modern Application Development course at IIT Madras**